COVID-19 Contact Tracing

 ALERT: Scammers posing as contact tracers have been preying on Ohioans.
 Legitimate contact tracers will initially reach out by phone and will never ask for your Social Security number, your bank account number or any other financial information.
 NEVER click on a link or respond to a text saying you have been exposed to COVID-19.
 If you have concerns about whether a call is legitimate, contact your local health department.
 Report suspected scams to the office of Ohio Attorney General Dave Yost at www.OhioProtects.org or 1-800-282-0515.

 Contact tracing involves identifying people who are likely to get sick because of being in contact with those who have tested positive.
-Contact tracing is an important part of Ohio moving forward as more businesses and recreation sites reopen.

 Local health departments conduct contact tracing every day for various infectious diseases.
 If you’re sick, these local health department workers (nurses and other healthcare professionals) interview you and find out who you may have come into contact with and potentially exposed to your illness.
 Limiting contacts means the virus isn’t able to infect other people.
 The virus lives in people.
 Limiting contacts means the virus has nowhere to live.